mohakhan03uk/Spring/8_More_on_Container_and_Servlet.md

 ### 7. Client Presentation
 The browser receives the response and renders the HTML/JSON data for the user.

+> In addtion to returning the view name, we want to send data from controller to the view, whihc will be displayed byt hte view.
+This way, the same view might display different data for each request.

 ## 📝 Summary: Why Spring Boot?
 In the modern era, web applications have largely superseded desktop software.
 A web application operates on a Client-Server model where the frontend (browser) sends requests and the backend (Java/Spring) processes data and responds.